 Ames, IA 50010-3020

 Official transcripts for ALL college-level coursework (undergraduate, graduate and continuing education) must be sent directly to VMCAS.
-This includes current ISU students and alumni.
 Please send transcripts to:

 Official transcripts from ALL postsecondary institutions you have attended are required.
 This is necessary even though credits may show up as transfer credits on another institution's transcript, you took only one course at the institution, or you took the college credits during high school.